-In a nutshell, Facebook is not dead by any means, it is still a great platform to use for your business, but it is simply not what it used to be.
+In a nutshell, Facebook for organic marketing seems that it's only 97% dead.
+It is still a great platform to use for your business if you're willing to pay and post content that Facebook's algorithms want to see.
+It is simply not what it used to be.

-LinkedIn, as of right now, has over 600 million members, 40% of which are logging into the site on a daily basis.
+LinkedIn, as of 2021, has over 800 million members, 40% of which are logging into the site daily.

-If you are creating content on a 'professional level' perhaps through your blog or other channels, then you should be promoting most of that content on LinkedIn, no questions asked.
+If you are creating pro-level content on a frequent basis, perhaps through your blog or other content channels, then you should be promoting all of that content on LinkedIn, no questions asked.